 - Saturn has at least 83 moons, including Titan, which is larger than the planet Mercury.

-- Saturn’s rings are thousands of kilometers wide but only about 10 meters thick on average.
+- Saturn's rings are thousands of kilometers wide, but only 10 meters thick on average.

 Uranus

-- Uranus has a unique tilt, causing it to orbit the sun almost on its side.
+- Uranus has a unique tilt, so it orbits the sun virtually on its side.

-- It is an ice giant, with an atmosphere primarily composed of hydrogen, helium, and methane.
+- It is an ice giant, with an atmosphere composed mainly of hydrogen, helium and methane.

-- Uranus has a blue-green color due to the methane gas in its atmosphere.
+- Uranus has a blue-green color because of the methane gas in its atmosphere.

 Interesting facts: